Search the site:

 Quality assurance specialists play an important role in the software development process.
 You could say that they are the unsung heroes you never hear about.
 Simply put, they are the ones who need to make sure that a software product is released with the least amount of defects problems.

-In order to achieve this, a QA specialist checks the quality, evaluates and tests new product implementations, integrations and releases.
+In order to achieve this, a QA specialist checks the quality, evaluates and tests new product implementations, integrations, and releases.
 They also verify, among other things, that business requirements are met.

 In this article, we’ll review the main characteristics of the profession to give you an idea of what is a quality assurance specialist and what skills are required to start your first steps in this career.

-But First… What Is a QA Specialist?
+What Is a Quality Assurance Specialist?

-Let’s begin with the difference between a QA Specialist and a Software Tester.
+Now, onto the difference between a QA Specialist and a Software Tester.

 A Software Tester’s main responsibilities are…

-• … to find as many bugs as possible by performing various types of tests
+• … to find as many bugs as possible by performing various types of tests.

-• … to ensure that no critical issues would remain unaddressed during the development of the application
+• … to ensure that no critical issues would remain unaddressed during the development of the application.

 A QA Specialist’s main responsibility is to ensure the high quality of the developed app.
 Their focus leans towards answering one simple question – “Will our application satisfy the client’s needs?”.
 With that in mind, a QA Specialist can make propositions that could improve the overall UX and ensure that the quality is maintained